The Ultimate Homeowners Packing and Moving Checklist

 - Marker pen or labels

-- Bubble wrap (include some anti-static bubble wrap for electrical items)
+- Bubble roll (include some anti-static bubble roll for electrical items)

 - Furniture slides (to protect floors)